UPPMAX/HPC-python/docs/day4/dim_reduction.rst

     You will find a jupyter notebook in the tarball called ``DimRed.ipynb`` (``Exercises/day4/Dim_reduction``), which works upon a face recognition dataset kept in the ``dataset`` folder.
     Try running the notebook and give the correct dataset path wherever required.

-    The env required for this notebook is ``pip install numpy matplotlib scikit-learn scipy pillow plotly umap-learn``
+    The env required for this notebook is ``pip install numpy matplotlib scikit-learn scipy pillow plotly umap-learn jupyter``

     Sample examples from documentations: https://scikit-learn.org/stable/auto_examples/decomposition/plot_pca_iris.html#sphx-glr-auto-examples-decomposition-plot-pca-iris-py , https://plotly.com/python/t-sne-and-umap-projections/